antonyho/go-congkit/README.md

 The source could be borrowed from an earlier project which placed the table under Public Domain.

 Cangjie Data Source: https://gitlab.freedesktop.org/cangjie/libcangjie/-/raw/master/data/table.txt

+### Description

+This project provides a binary which takes the input Cangjie radicals as English characters and outputs the corresponding matching Chinese word list.